Business Continuity Planning Disclosure

 There are several types of SBDs varying in severity and scope that may occur on an internal or external level.
 An internal SBD, such as a fire in our building, would only affect the firm’s ability to conduct its normal business.
 An external SBD, such as an earthquake, regional power outage, or terrorist attack, would affect the operations of several firms or the financial markets as a whole.

 On April 7, 2004, the Securities and Exchange Commission (SEC) approved the new NASD Rule 3500 Series, which requires members to establish emergency preparedness plans and procedures.
-Rule 3510 requires each member to create and maintain a business continuity plan (BCP or Plan) and enumerates certain requirements that each plan must address.
-The Rule further requires members to update their BCPs upon any material change and, at a minimum, to conduct an annual review of their BCP.
+FINRA successor Rule 4370 requires each member to create and maintain a business continuity plan (BCP or Plan) and enumerates certain requirements that each plan must address.
+The Rule further requires members to update their BCPs upon any material change and, at a minimum, to conduct an annual review of their BCPs.
 Each member also must disclose to its customers how its BCP addresses the possibility of a future SBDs and how the member plans to respond to events of varying scope.

 Our policy is to respond to an SBD in a manner that prioritizes the immediate safety of our employees, preservation of the firm’s property, and a quick recovery in order to meet the business needs of our clients.